 Senyati offers 19 campsites.
 Our campsites can accommodate from as few as two people at a stand to as many as 20 people at some stands.

-Because Senyati is not located on the river but at a man-made waterhole which we feed with freshly pumped water daily, we do not have a huge mosquito problem and Senyati is proud to say that none of our employees or guests have ever contracted Malaria.
-While we think it is not necessary for our guests to take malaria prevention tablets we encourage all guests to take preventive measures against mosquitos to prevent discomfort such as using mosquito repellent and wearing long-sleeve shirts.
-Sleeping inside a mosquito net from February to June is recommended.
+Because Senyati is not located on the river but at a man-made waterhole which we feed with freshly pumped water daily, we do not have a huge mosquito problem and we are proud to say that none of our employees or guests have ever contracted Malaria while staying with us.
+While we think it is not necessary for our guests to take malaria prevention tablets, we do encourage all guests to take preventive measures against mosquitos.
+These measures include using mosquito repellent and wearing long-sleeve shirts at night and sleeping inside a mosquito net from February to June is recommended.
 Such mosquito nets can be purchased cheaply from local shops.

-The hot-water donkeys at Senyati’s campsites are fired twice a day by our staff, at 8.00 am and at 5 pm to provide our guests with the best hot showers every morning and evening.
+The hot-water donkeys at Senyati’s campsites are fired twice a day by our staff, at 8.00 am and at 4 pm to provide our guests with a hot shower every morning and evening.
 Water at Senyati is high in Calcium and guests are encouraged to report blocked shower heads for replacement.
-Guests at Senyati are welcome to light the hot-water donkeys for extra hot-water during the day by themselves.
+Guests are welcome to light the hot-water donkeys for extra hot-water during the day by themselves.
 Our excellent camping facilities at Senyati and well-located chalets together with Senyati’s well-lit waterhole with an abundance of birds and animals are some of the reasons why Senyati was rated as the Lonely Planet’s top choice in the Kasane/Chobe area.

 Some of Senyati’s bird watchers have identified as many as 60 different species during one visit to Senyati.